betterscientificsoftware/bssw.io/Articles/Blog/2021-02-AgileInSSwDev.md

 Agile principles, but the overall design of the framework requires a more holistic approach.

-FlASH  had been quickly stitched together initially using three pre-existing codes following the "quicker than Agile" approach common in science.
+FLASH  had been quickly stitched together initially using three pre-existing codes following the "quicker than Agile" approach common in science.
 Use of Agile would have been appropriate for the first functional version; but once a tool was